Donearm/Scientia/content/philosophy_and_religion/Christianity.md

   pali word Theravada.
 * Pope Liberius in 354 a.C. first associated the winter solstice and roman celebration of Brumalia with the date of birth of Jesus
+* The Cathari were dualists, believing in a God and a Demiurge.
+Like the Gnostics, they believed the Demiurge to be the God of the Old Testament while the true, and only good one, God was of the New.
+* The Bogomiles were a fusion of Manichaeans and Paulicians.
+They rejected infant baptism, purgatory, the invocation of saints, and the whole Trinity.